-The alternative numerical implementation of the no-slip boundary conditions for an arbitrary coast line of Shchepetkin and O'Brien [1996] is also available through the activation of key_noslip_accurate.
+The alternative numerical implementation of the no-slip boundary conditions for an arbitrary coast line of Shchepetkin and O'Brien [1996] is also available through the key_noslip_accurate CPP key.
 It is based on a fourth order evaluation of the shear at the coast which, in turn, allows a true second order scheme in the interior of the domain (i.e. the numerical boundary scheme simulates the truncation error of the numerical scheme used in the interior of the domain).
 Shchepetkin and O'Brien [1996] found that such a technique considerably improves the quality of the numerical solution.
-In NEMO, the improvement have not been found so spectacular in the half-degree global ocean (ORCA05), but significant reduction of numerically induced coast upwellings were found in eddy resolving simulation of the Alboran Sea [Olivier 2001].
-Nevertheless, as no-slip boundary condition is not recommended in eddy permitting or resolving simulation [Penduff et al. 2007], the use of this option is not recommended.
+In NEMO, such spectacular improvements have not been found in the half-degree global ocean (ORCA05), but significant reductions of numerically induced coastal upwellings were found in an eddy resolving simulation of the Alboran Sea [Olivier 2001].
+Nevertheless, since a no-slip boundary condition is not recommended in an eddy permitting or resolving simulation [Penduff et al. 2007], the use of this option is also not recommended.

-In practice, the no-slip accurate option changes the way the curl is evaluated at the coast (see divcur.F90 module), and requires to qualify the nature of coastline grid point (convex or concave corners, straight north-south or east-west coast) which is performed in domask.F90 module, dom_msk_nsa routine.
+In practice, the no-slip accurate option changes the way the curl is evaluated at the coast (see divcur.F90 module), and requires the nature of each coastline grid point (convex or concave corners, straight north-south or east-west coast) to be specified.
+This is performed in routine dom_msk_nsa in the domask_F90 module.